ProvableHQ/leo/docs/rfc/011-scalar-type-accesses-and-methods.md

                    / named-type "::" identifier ; this is new to allow member constants / postfix-expression "[" expression "]"
                    / postfix-expression "[" [expression] ".." [expression] "]"

+; Also need to add a new static member variable declaration rule to allow for static constant members. static-member-variable-declarations = static identifier ":" type = literal ";"

+; We then need to modify the circuit declartion rule. circuit-declaration = %s"circuit" identifier
+                      "{" [ static-member-variable-declarations ]
+                      [ member-variable-declarations ]
+                      *member-function-declaration "}"
 ```

 Now methods and static members would be first-class citizens of scalar types and their values.
 For example, the following could be done: